cvs-health/testaro/README.md

   ]
 }
 ```

-The value of an `ordinalSeverity` property is an integer describing the ordinal rank of the reported severity of the instance of the issue, within the severity classification used by the tool, where 0 describes the lowest level of severity.

-The `totals` value is an array of the counts of instances by their ordinal severities.

-In the `instances` array, each instance has potentially 5 properties.
-The `ruleID` property is the identifier of the issue, if the tool assigns such an identifier.
-Not all tools do so.
-The `what` property is a description of the instance, which for some tools is identical for all instances of a particular issue.

-The possible values of `location.type` are `line` for line number, `selector` for CSS selector, and `xpath` for XPath expression.

 If a tool has the option to be used without itemization and is being so used, the `instances` array will be empty.